phetsims/aqua/doc/continuous-testing-management.md

 # How to manage Continuous Testing (CT) service

-_Everything in this document is intended to be run on bayes.colorado.edu while logged in as user phet-admin._ VPN may be required to reach bayes.colorado.edu if off campus.
+_Everything in this document is intended to be run on bayes.colorado.edu while logged in as user phet-admin._ The simplest way to accomplish this is to login to bayes with your CU Identikey, then run `sudo -i -u phet-admin`.
+VPN may be required to reach bayes.colorado.edu if off campus.

 At a high level, there is: